nandac/letterloom/tests/test-valid-case/test.typ

     )
   ),
   cc: (
-    cc-list: "Mr Jethro Tull"
+    "Mr Jethro Tull"
   ),
   enclosures: (
-    encl-list: "Provenance of the Oak Trees on the Dimbleby Estate" )
+    "Provenance of the Oak Trees on the Dimbleby Estate" )
 )